-At the MedStar Georgetown Cancer Institute, we provide the full spectrum of care for our bone marrow and stem cell transplantation patients.
-We want you to feel informed and prepared for your procedures.
+At the MedStar Georgetown Cancer Institute, we provide the full spectrum of care for our patients.
+We want you to feel informed and prepared for your stem cell transplant procedures.
 Our team will take the time to explain every step in detail and answer any questions you may have.
 We tailor your treatment plan for your needs, factoring in your age, general health and specific condition.
 Our team will discuss your individual transplantation process with you.

 Our expert transplantation team works with you to determine your candidacy.
 The evaluation process, which may last a few days, includes many different types of tests: